jafingerhut/core.btree-vector/doc/intro.md

-Another reason I started with the split operation is due to concerns I had that even if the RRB tree data structure can implement concatenation of two RRB trees, it was not so clear that one can start with an RRB tree, perform a split operation on it, and end with another tree satisfying all RRB tree invariants.
+Another reason I started with the split operation is due to concerns I had that even if the RRB tree data structure can implement concatenation of two RRB trees, it was not so clear that one can start with an RRB tree, perform a split operation on it, and end in O(log N) time with another tree satisfying all RRB tree invariants.
 The fact that this definitely can be done with B-trees I found very encouraging.

 We are given two B-trees T1 and T2, and all keys in T1 are less than all keys in T2.
 We want to combine them to produce a tree T3 that